Parameter-Efficient Fine-Tuning of State Space Models: Details of Datasets

 \paragraph{DART~\citep{nan2021dart}.} The DART (DAta Record to Text) benchmark is a large-scale, structured dataset designed for RDF-to-text (Resource Description Framework-to-text) generation with 80,000+ instances.
 The DART benchmark is composed of a collection of structured data triples and corresponding text summaries which are organized into different categories.
 The task of the DART benchmark is to generate natural language summaries that correctly represent the given structured data inputs.
 DART is typically evaluated with METEOR and BLEU.

 \paragraph{CIFAR-10~\citep{krizhevsky2009learning}.} The CIFAR-10 (Canadian Institute For Advanced Research) dataset is a collection of images that are commonly used to train machine learning and computer vision algorithms.
 It is one of the most widely used datasets for image classification.
 The CIFAR-10 dataset contains 60,000 (50,000 for training, 10,000 for validation) 32$\times$32 color images in 10 different classes.
 The 10 different classes are: airplane, car, bird, cat, deer, dog, frog, horse, ship, and truck.
 There are 6,000 images of each class.
 For training, we center crop each image to 24$\times$24 pixels and flatten each image to a string, with a total of 24$\times$24$\times$3 words, where each word is a number between 0-255 representing the respective pixel value.
-Although CIFAR-10 is a dataset for computer vision, previous work~\citep{dinh2022lift} showed that Transformers can be adapted to the vision domain from the language domain, and we tested this ability on the state-space model.
+Although CIFAR-10 is a dataset for computer vision, previous work~\citep{dinh2022lift} showed that Transformers can be adapted to the vision domain from the language domain.
+In our work, we extend this investigation to SSMs, examining their ability to perform on vision data.

+\paragraph{CelebA~\citep{liu2015deep}.} The CelebA (CelebFaces Attributes) dataset is an extensive collection of more than 200,000 celebrity images, each tagged with 40 attributes.
+This dataset is notable for its diversity, volume, and comprehensive annotations, encompassing 10,177 distinct identities, 202,599 facial images, and annotations of five landmark points with 40 binary attributes per image.
+The dataset, which includes images with varied poses and complex backgrounds, is an essential resource for tasks in computer vision such as face recognition, attribute analysis, and detection, as well as facial landmark localization, and it offers significant utility in face editing and synthesis.

 The dataset characteristics, including our train, validation and test set sizes, sequence lengths, and number of epochs, are summarized in Table~\ref{tab:datasets}.